8gratitude8/aiden/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-# Deepfakes Landscape & Architecture
+# Deepfake Landscape & Architecture
 ## 4 Main Categories:

 1. Voice Clones